Sherman Block Supervisory Leadership Institute

 - Time served as an acting sergeant or as a corporal will not be accepted to make up part of the two year period.

 - Must be a peace officer.
-Correctional officers with 831 status are not allowed as they do not have a NOAT.
+Correctional officers with 831 status are not eligible as they do not have a NOAT.

 - Has completed the POST Supervisory Course or has been awarded a POST Supervisory Certificate.

 5. When will classes be held?

-Classes are scheduled to start between April 2016 and March 2017, respectively.
+Classes are scheduled to start between March 2017 through February 2018, respectively.
 Applicants will be assigned by POST to one of these classes, so they should not apply if they will not be available to attend during this time period.

 6. How many applications are accepted?